December, 1963 (Oh, What a Night): Reception

 The single was released in December 1975 and hit number one on the UK Singles Chart on February 21, 1976.
 It repeated the feat on the US Billboard Hot 100 on March 13, 1976, remaining in the top spot for three weeks and one week on Cash Box.
 Billboard ranked it as the No. 4 song for 1976.
 On April 10 the same year, it topped the RPM National Top Singles Chart in Canada.
-It was the final Four Seasons' song to reach number one, although Valli would have one final chart-topper as a solo act in 1978 with the theme song to the film Grease.
+It was the final Four Seasons' song to reach number one, although Valli would have one final chart-topper as a solo act in 1978 with theme song to the film Grease.

 Billboard said that it has "the flavor and fun of '60s rock with a disco feel," and praised the production and the lead and harmony vocals as well."
 Cash Box said it has "one of the sweetest melody lines you'll have heard throughout 1975" and that the song is "easy enough to sing along to, combined with an unforgettable bass line."
 Record World called it a "disco flavored item in [the Four Seasons'] timeless harmony mold."

 Ben Liebrand remix

 In 1988, Dutch DJ and producer Ben Liebrand remixed the song and re-released it as a single.
 In 1993, Curb Records, who released the original version of the song, picked up the 1988 remix and released it to the U.S. market.
 The 1993 re-release spent 27 weeks on the Hot 100 (matching the chart life of the original 1975 single).
 The peak position of the remix version was #14.
 Adding together the two 27-week chart runs for the 1975 original single and the remixed version (for a combined total of 54 weeks, two more weeks than a full year) gave the song the longest tenure ever on the Billboard Hot 100 music chart up to that time.
 This remixed version has a duration of five minutes.
+It also became the Four Seasons' sole charting song on the Mainstream Top 40 chart, hitting a peak of #6.

 Music video

 A music video was produced to accompany the original 1975 release.
+It featured the band performing on a stage along with scenes of a 1950s/early 1960s diner where they were all together with young women dressed in period outfits and drinking ice cream sodas.